 Should I refinance my private student loan into one with a lower rate?

-Answer: Some borrowers who have excellent credit may be able to qualify to refinance their existing private student loans with a new private loan at a lower rate.
+Some borrowers who have excellent credit may be able to qualify to refinance their existing private student loans with a new private loan at a lower rate.
 However there are some important things to consider.
-Read below for details.

-Private student loans generally feature variable interest rates determined based on a borrower’s credit history.
+Private student loans may have variable interest rates that change over time based on a borrower’s credit history.
 When borrowers first take out private student loans, many have a limited credit profile and are treated as credit risks by lenders.
 This means that, for many borrowers, private student loan interest rates can be quite high.

-Some borrowers who have graduated, obtained a job, and have excellent credit may be able to qualify to refinance their existing private student loans with a new private loan at a lower rate.
+Some borrowers who have graduated, obtained a job, and built excellent credit may qualify to refinance their existing private student loans into a new private loan at a lower interest rate.

 - Look closely at the APR.
 The monthly payment on your new loan might be lower, but the interest rate could be higher.
 This can occur because the loan term might be spread out over more years.
 Active-duty servicemembers should remember that they might also lose rate benefits on pre-service obligations if they refinance.